-Ashes into Glass was founded in 2006 but it’s history dates back to 1979.
-James Watts and Bill Rhodes met at school in Southgate, North London at the age of 12.
+Ashes into Glass was founded in 2006 but it’s history dates back to 1979 when James Watts and Bill Rhodes met at school.
 Little did they know it would be the start of a long friendship and they’d one day start their own business.

-James shared much of what he learned with Bill.
-Both men were drawn to the craft.
+After leaving school, James started work as a glassblowing assistant at “The Glasshouse” in Covent Garden, London.
+Bill was also drawn to the craft.
 “We fell in love with glassblowing.
-We built a small glass furnace in James's back garden and took it to local events where we put on glassmaking demonstrations.”
+We built a small glass furnace and took it to local events where we put on glassmaking demonstrations.”

-As the honed their craft, they were invited to show off their skills at many prestigious venues including The Victoria & Albert Museum and Kew Gardens in London.
+As they honed their craft, they were invited to show off their skills at many prestigious venues including The Victoria & Albert Museum and Kew Gardens in London.

 In 1996 they founded their own specialist workshop, where they produce their work to this day; Barleylands Glassworks in Billericay, Essex.
 They quickly gained a solid reputation for finely skilled workmanship and a commitment to quality.
 Within a few years they were at the very top of their trade, specialising in antique restoration and production.
 Commissions included the restoration of the antique lights outside Buckingham Palace and along The Mall.